12 Hot Weather Crops to Plant from Seed

 Time to Harvest: 55-70 days

-Armenian cucumbers are a heat-loving melon that thrives in warm conditions and is best direct sown once the soil is nice and warm.
+Armenian cucumbers are heat-loving melons that thrive in warm conditions and are best direct-sown once the soil is nice and warm.
 Plant in well-amended soil and give vines plenty of space, or train them to climb for better airflow and straighter fruit.
 I love seeing a trellis full of these vines and delicious cucumbers.

 Get Armenian cucumber seeds here.